Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-01.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 005fa0548a8b4260d4bc8ea1d2c565f68819788ea20609f27868806d5a69ae20
+hash: e348ef47a4a8780c49439c00f21c5778042b6ca6e677e63c8cd6cd9d0afd1ae3
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Электронная scoring книжка` (module on IP for universities).
+In the framework of the practical part of the course you will have developed end-to-end example: application «Electronic gradebook» (module on IP for universities).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.